L1zzLLC/Lizz/README.md

 ## Setting up a Workspace
 LiquidBounce is using Gradle, so make sure that it is installed properly.
 Instructions can be found on [Gradle's website](https://gradle.org/install/).
-1. Clone the repository using `git clone https://github.com/CCBlueX/LiquidBounce/`.
+1. Clone the repository using `git clone https://github.com/L1zzLLC/Lizz/`.
 2. CD into the local repository folder.
-3. Switch to the legacy branch using `git checkout legacy`
-4. Depending on which IDE you are using execute either of the following commands:
+3. Depending on which IDE you are using execute either of the following commands:
     - For IntelliJ: `gradlew --debug setupDevWorkspace idea genIntellijRuns build`
     - For Eclipse: `gradlew --debug setupDevWorkspace eclipse build`
-5. Open the folder as a Gradle project in your IDE.
+4. Open the folder as a Gradle project in your IDE.
-6. Select either the Forge or Vanilla run configuration.
+5.Run `gradlew runclient`.

 ## Additional libraries
 ### Mixins